 Often the fibres are curved with sides appearing parallel.
 Also, they can appear as bundles with splayed ends.
 Aramid fibrils often have a characteristic 'C' shape caused by relaxation when they become detached from the larger manufactured fibres.
 They show high relief because of the high RI along their lengths, and frequently show white centres and black outlines with phase halos although they are relatively fine (<1 μ m).
 A particular problem is aramid 'pulp'; this can appear as fine fibre, more highly twisted than chrysotile, and with more splayed ends.
 The RIs of polypropylene (PP) are close to those of the mounted filter and the finest of such fibres will not be visible: diameters usually are >1 μ m and many are too large to be included in the count.
 PP fibres have high aspect ratios, seldom <20:1.
-Polyethylene (PE) has RIs close to those of the mounted filter and hence shows low relief; otherwise the properties of macerated fibres are similar to those of PP.
+Polyethylene (PE) has RIs close to those of the mounted filter and hence shows low relief.
+They are virtually the same as nylon (as is the high birefringence) and because they are a look-alike for chrysotile will have similar relief.
+Otherwise, the properties of macerated fibres are similar to those of PP.